Ensuring swimming is fully inclusive

 - Teachers: Extending your expertise in disability swimming

-Tracker ID toolkit
+Talent ID toolkit

-British Disability Swimming provides a Disability Swimmer ID Toolkit to help identify potential of swimmers with a disability and their ability level in order to signpost them to the best opportunities for their development.
+British Disability Swimming provides a Disability Swimmer ID Toolkit to help identify the potential of swimmers with a disability and their ability level in order to signpost them to the best opportunities for their development.
 Developed by disability swimming officers from the Home Nations, this simple and straightforward resource can be used by schools, swimming teachers, coaches, parents and swimming co-ordinators.
 The aim of the Toolkit is not to simply find the most talented swimmers but to identify swimmers at all levels and give them the opportunity to access the disability swimming pathway and progress.

 Deaf Specific Guidelines